-(2) Prevention of subsurface contamination.
-Formations containing water of poor quality above the target aquifer may be sealed off by grouting an outer casing in place before installing the deeper well casing.
-If the undesirable aquifer is the lower one, care should be taken during drilling so as not to penetrate or breach the confining unit separating the two aquifers.
-Any portion of the confining unit that is breached should be replaced with grout.

-g.
+- (2)Prevention of subsurface contamination.
+Formations containing water of poor quality and located above or below the desired water formation must be sealed to prevent upward or downward migration of inferior quality water into the well.
+Sealing of formations above or below the aguifer to be utilized can be accomplished by grouting the annular space between drill hole and casing for the entire length of the casing or by grouting this annular space only through formations containing water of poor quality.
+If only the formations containing poor quality water are to be grouted, the sections of the annular space not filled with grout must be filled with sand to prevent caving of the surrounding strata and to support the grout before the grout has set.
+To provide a satisfactory seal, the grout may need to extend 10 to 25 feet above and below the formation producing the mineralized water and should be 2 to 6 inches thick in all locations. - g.
 Accessibility.
 The well location shall be readily accessible for pump repair, cleaning, disinfection, testing and inspection.
 The top of the well shall never be below surface grade.
-At least 600 mm (2 ft) of clearance beyond any building projection shall be provided.
+At least two feet of clearance beyond any building projection shall be provided. - h.

-h.
 Details relating to water quality.
-In addition to grouting and sealing, features that are related to water quality protection are:

-(1) Surface grading.
+In addition to grouting and sealing, features that are related to water quality protection are: - (1) Surface grading.
 The well or wells should be located on the highest ground practicable, certainly on ground higher than nearby potential sources of surface pollution.
 The surface near the site should be built up, by fill if necessary, so that surface drainage will be away from the well in all directions.
 Where flooding is a problem, special design will be necessary to insure protection of wells and pumping equipment from contamination and damage during flood periods and to facilitate operation during a flood.